Due Diligence: Making ‘Pre-Diligence’ a Part of the Company’s DNA

 Business owners must undergo pre-sale due diligence before putting up their company on the market.
 The central idea is to identify and correct possible deal-breakers.

 Save crucial time.
-Pre-diligence helps to identify possible issues that might take a longer time to resolve if left unattended until the actual due diligence.
-If the due diligence duration is time-consuming, there is a higher probability of successful sale transactions.
+Pre-diligence helps to identify possible issues that might take a longer time to resolve if left unattended until the date the actual due diligence phase were to begin during negotiations.
+If the due diligence process is less time-consuming, a successful sale is more likely.
 Uncovering and correcting issues before due diligence begins will help the business owners save critical time.

 Save money.
-Even though pre-diligence may seem like a futile exercise considering associated costs, remember a stitch in time saves nine.
-To use another analogy by Benjamin Franklin, an ounce of prevention is worth a pound of cure.
+Although pre-diligence may seem like a futile exercise considering associated costs, remember that a stitch in time saves nine.
+To use another Benjamin Franklin analogy, an ounce of prevention is worth a pound of cure.
 Pre-diligence helps save money in the long run, as specific issues may take months or years to resolve, so it’s better to fix them before taking your business to market.

 Safeguard and increase the purchase price.
 A business owner who is fully invested in the exit planning process before choosing a third-party sale exit strategy sees pre-sale due diligence as a means to save time, effort, and money.
 When the deal terms are satisfactory for both parties, it will eventually safeguard and increase the purchase price and the probability of closing the deal.